Q-Future/Q-Bench-Video/README.md

    </div>

-  <h1>Q-Bench-Video: Benchmark the Video Quality Understanding of LMMs</h1>
+  <h1>Q-Bench-Video: Benchmarking the Video Quality Understanding of LMMs</h1>

 _How LMMs Perform on Video Quality Understanding?_